mikoyandata/.github/profile/README.md

 ## Our Projects

 We are proud to have worked on a range of impactful projects, including:

-- **Project A:** A scalable distributed storage system for a global enterprise.
-- **Project B:** A big data analytics platform that processes petabytes of data daily.
-- **Project C:** An AI-driven solution for real-time data insights and decision-making.

 ## Get in Touch